johnpapa/angular-ngrx-data/docs/entity-service.md

 There are two kinds of commands:

-1. Commands that trigger HTTP requests.
+1. Commands that trigger requests to the server.
-1. Commands that update the cached entity collection.
+1. Cache-only commands that update the cached entity collection.

-The
+The server commands are simple verbs like "add" and "getAll".
+They dispatch actions that trigger asynchronous requests to a remote server.

+The cache-only command methods are longer verbs like "addManyToCache" and "removeOneFromCache" and their names all contain the word "cache".
+They update the cached collection immediately (synchronously).

+>Most applications call the server commands because they want to query and save entity data.
+>
+>Apps rarely call the cache-only commands because direct updates to the entity collection
+>are lost when the application shuts down.

 Many `EntityService` command methods take a value.
 The value is _typed_ (often as `Hero`) so you won't make a mistake by passing in the wrong kind of value.